luisholanda/hackathon_ambev/README.md

 # SocialBeer
-Social network for beers fans!
-Get to know more beers, listen and share other options and become the Legendary Beer Master!
+Social network for beers fans: Meet more beers.
+Share your preferences.
+Become the Legendary Beer Master!